HclX/WyzeHacks/README.md

 # WyzeHacks
-This project contains a set of scripts to provide additional features not implemented by the official wyze camera firmware.
-Currently, it provides the following functions:
+This project contains a set of scripts trying to provide additional features not implemented by the official firmware.
+Currently, it provides the following
+functions:
 1. Enable telnetd on your camera.
 2. Customize the default root password for telnet login.
 3. Redirect all the recordings to an NFS share.